Universality class of a spinor Bose-Einstein condensate far from equilibrium: Acknowledgments

 \section{Acknowledgments}

-We acknowledge discussions with Immanuel Bloch, Suk-Bum Chung, Fang Fang, Timon Hilker, Garyfallia Katsimiga, Panayotis Kevrekidis, Kyungtae Kim, Se Kwon Kim, Sonjoy Majumder, Stephine M. Reimann, and Yong-il Shin.
-J. C. is supported by the Samsung Science and Technology Foundation BA1702-06, National Research Foundation of Korea (NRF) Grant under Projects No. RS-2023-00207974, and KAIST UP program.
-S. I. M and H. R. S. gratefully acknowledge financial support from the NSF through a grant for ITAMP at Harvard University.
-K.M. is financially supported by Knut and Alice Wallenberg Foundation (KAW No. 2018.0217) and the Swedish Research Council.
-K.M. also acknowledges MHRD, Govt. of India for a research fellowship at the early stage of this work.
+We acknowledge discussions with Immanuel Bloch, Suk-Bum Chung, Fang Fang, Timon Hilker, Panayotis Kevrekidis, Kyungtae Kim, Se Kwon Kim, and Yong-il Shin.
+J.-y.C. is supported by the Samsung Science and Technology Foundation BA1702-06, National Research Foundation of Korea (NRF) Grant under Projects No. RS-2023-00207974 and No. 2023M3K5A1094812, and KAIST UP program.
+S.I.M and H.R.S. acknowledge support from the NSF through a grant for ITAMP at Harvard University.
+K.M. is financially supported by Knut and Alice Wallenberg Foundation (KAW No. 2018.0217) and the Swedish Research Council and also acknowledges MHRD, Govt. of India for a research fellowship at the early stages of this work.